 I am not sure if I would go for the trailer option.
 If I did, I would use the Bob Yack with suspension.
 In my research it is probably the strongest and most reliable (but also most expensive).

-We have managed to crack the frame.
-It was a major failure of the lower coupling weld.
-We definitely heard an unusual noise when we hit an uneven piece of bridge join on a major highway going at a reasonable speed down hill.
-This bike flies when on long down hills.
-We didn’t notice anything initially on inspection but about 1 week later we noticed the fracture.
-I am way more cautious on down hills with speed control now.
-Still not ideal for a $8500 bike.
-We are not super light with our gear but we definitely don’t run anywhere near the 225kg weight limit set by Hase, even with fully loaded food and water.
+The crack in our frame was a major failure of the lower coupling weld.
+We heard an unusual noise as we rode across an uneven bridge join on a major highway traveling at reasonable speed down hill.
+We didn’t notice anything initially but upon inspection 1 week later we noticed the fracture.
+While our gear is not super light, we definitely don’t run anywhere near the 225kg weight limit set by Hase, even with fully loaded food and water.

 Our fracture could not be repaired, too much damage.
 The only option for aluminium as far as I am aware is to find a skilled TIG welder.
 I think this would only be a temporary fix for this type of frame and would highly recommend getting Hase to send out a new frame (under warranty) and rebuild the bike, which was the option we took.

 Not sure how to prevent this problem yet.
 For self-supported long distance multi climate touring it is hard to run under 210kg (including both body weights).
-Keep the speeds down as much as possible, especially on the variable roads of 2nd and 3rd world countries.
-Maybe consider a trailer to reduce the stress on the frame (debatably though).
-I now believe this bike is really only suited to credit card touring or supported touring around Europe, USA etc, developed countries.
+Keep the speeds down as much as possible, especially on the variable roads of developing countries.
+It would be worthwhile testing how a trailer could reduce the stress on the frame.
+With the standard setup, the Pino is suited to credit card touring or supported touring around developed countries.

 Other broken bits;